-The Group Policy settings contained within this section are provided by the Group Policy template FindMy.admx/adml that is included with the Microsoft Windows 10 Release 1703 Administrative Templates (or newer).
+This Group Policy section is provided by the Group Policy template FindMy.admx/adml that is included with the Microsoft Windows 10 Release 1703 Administrative Templates (or newer).

 18.9.33 Game Explorer

 This section is intentionally blank and exists to ensure the structure of Windows benchmarks is consistent.